datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 Today we showcase an application using **Apache Cassandra™** as a backend implemented with **Quarkus**, and experience some developer joy with features that often have been an envy for Java programmers - hot reloading, debugging, containerizing and finally generating native code.

-There are many other features of the Quarkus platform that we will not be looking into that are widely considered as unique strenghts of the platform including testing.
+There are many other features of the Quarkus platform that we will not be looking into that are widely considered as unique strengths of the platform including testing.

 The application we will be using is based on [Jake's port](https://github.com/tjake/todo-astra-react-serverless/) of the [TodoMVC code](https://github.com/tastejs/todomvc/tree/master/examples/react) originally written by [Pete Hunt](https://github.com/petehunt).
 The example is modified from [https://github.com/huksley/todo-react-ssr-serverless](https://github.com/huksley/todo-react-ssr-serverless).

 ![SplashScreen](images/tutorials/splash-quarkus-cassandra.png?raw=true)

+ℹ️ **Objective(s) of workshop**

+Whether you're a seasoned programmer or relatively new to programming, you will be spending a lot of time in an Integrated Development Environment and the "inner loop" of development with a lightweight CI/CD cycle.

+Once you have a stable environment after repeated iterations in the editor, testing environments, profiler, debugger, etc. you push it to the outer loop which has a more robust CI/CD cycle usually backed by gitops, Jenkins and other CI/CD tools.

+The objective of today's workshop is to understand how the Quarkus platform simplifies the "inner loop" of development which results in huge developer productivity gains.
+You will see in today's workshop you can go from plain old Java to containers with relative ease and yet not make a significant change in devlopment.

+Although, the Quarkus platform leverages the new reactive paradigm, the developer tools are drawn from a list that they are familar with and complements them.
+The focus is not so much on better programs (which is always necessary) but about the day-to-day life of a developer having to bridge the gap between their existing platforms and taking a plunge into microservices, service mesh and so on.

 ℹ️ **Frequently asked questions**

 - _Can I run the workshop on my computer?_
   > There is nothing preventing you from running the workshop on your own machine.
 If you do so, you will need _java jdk11+_, _Graal VM_, _Maven_, an IDE like _VSCode, IntelliJ, Eclipse, Spring STS_.
 You will have to adapt commands and paths based on your environment and install the dependencies by yourself. **We won't provide support** to keep on track with schedule.

+##  Prerequisites

+We strive to make our hands-on workshops prerequisites free -- who has the time to install prerequistes? :-)

+However, a docker login credential, some familiarity with Visual Studio and Giptod although not strictly necessary might help.

 ## Materials for the Session